edmundmok/bubble-blast-saga/README.md

 **Tutor:** Delon Wong

 # Note to self
-> Fix my chaining of star bubble.
-Either carry forward the original bubble to chain to the star, or continue with current implementation to activate all lightning bubbles.
-But there will be a problem as described below.
 > Also, clean up my code for LogicSim (hint related).

 ### Rules of Your Game